Verb–subject–object word order: Incidence

 Many languages, such as Greek, have relatively free word order, where VSO is one of many possible orders.
 Other languages, such as Spanish and Romanian, allow rather free subject-verb inversion.
 However, the most basic, common, and unmarked form in these languages is SVO, so they are classified as SVO languages.

-Languages
+Examples

 Semitic languages

 Standard Arabic is an example of a language that uses VSO: